leonardo3130/leonardo3130.github.io/README.md

-# Personal-Site
+# Simple Personal Website
-Personal website, currenty WIP
+Built woth HTML, CSS and TailwindCSS.
+No JS frameworks, sick of them.